guidoism/escape/proposal_001.md

 The entire operating system is stored as a **GIT** respository so it's always possible to see what has changed and to be able to revert to a previous version using a special debug mode.

+Documentation for everything comes with the system and is marked up and typeset with **TeX**.